Image Generation Basics & Prompt Basics

 1. Figure out your prompt

-3. (Optional) Adjust your text prompt, generation settings, or the image itself with our Edit Image canvas
+3. Adjust your text prompt, generation settings, or the image itself with our Edit Image canvas

-4. Adjust Strength & Noise / Steps & Scale / refocus your text prompt
+4. Adjust Strength & Noise when applicable / Steps & Prompt Guidance / refocus your text prompt

 Already got the hang of things?
-Try more advanced image generation methods: Upload Image, use the Canvas, or explore Prompt Mixing
+Try more advanced image generation methods: Image2Image and Control Tools, use the Canvas or explore Prompt Mixing

 How do I word my prompt?

-Prose vs Tagging: You might try just using prose for your prompt, describing things in full sentences, but the most efficient way, for now, is a subject description accompanied by tags.
-The AI will suggest tags it is familiar with as you type.
+Prose vs Tagging: You might try just using prose for your prompt, describing things in full sentences, but the most efficient way is a subject description accompanied by tags.
+The AI will suggest tags it's familiar with as you type.
+The bubble opacity next to each suggestion indicates the AI's familiarity with any given tag.

 Token Limit: Watch your Context Limit bar!
 It displays how much space is left for your prompt!
-As always, keep in mind that the AI can only see a specific number of letters, so overly verbose, lengthily tagged descriptions might hinder your goals until future technological advancements.
+As always, keep in mind that the AI can only see a specific number of tokens, so overly redundant or drawn out, lengthily tagged descriptions might not be desirable.

 Watch the Context Limit bar fill up!

-Goose Tip: Note the bar to the right of your prompt text field!
-It will slowly fill up as indication of how close you are to the limit of your text prompt context size.
+Goose Tip: Note the bar at the bottom of your prompt text field!
+It will slowly fill up as you near the limit of your text prompt context size.

 What are all those Settings?